netifi/netifi-quickstart-spring/README.md

-# proteus-spring-quickstart
+# netifi-spring-quickstart
-Source code for the [Proteus Spring Boot QuickStart](https://www.netifi.com/getstarted-springboot).
+Source code for the [Netifi Spring Boot QuickStart](https://www.netifi.com/getstarted-springboot).

-This project provides a scaffolding for getting up and running quickly with [Netifi Proteus](http://www.netifi.com/proteus.html) on [Spring Boot](https://spring.io/projects/spring-boot).
+This project provides a scaffolding for getting up and running quickly with [Netifi](http://www.netifi.com/) on [Spring Boot](https://spring.io/projects/spring-boot).

 The project comes with a simple client and service.
 The client sends the word `World` to the service and the service responds with the message `Hello, World! from {service name}`.